gordontheophilus/planets-fact-site/README.md

 - The project is built to be responsive on mobile to desktop devices.
-- Click the Overview, Internal Structure and Surface Geology buttons to display their information such information
+- Click the Overview, Internal Structure and Surface Geology buttons to display such information about the planets
 - On mobile phone devices, click to hamburger icon to toggle between open and close navbar